fzero/lhl-lectures/w2d2bo-es6-arrow-functions/README.md

 }
 ```

 If you run the code above you'll see `NaN` being printed every second.
-This is because `this` means different things inside `counter` and inside the anonymous function being called by `setInterval`.
-If you're curious, both `setInterval` and `setTimeout` run the inner function to the global scope, which means `this` is the same as `global`.
+That's because `this` means different things inside `counter` and inside the anonymous function being called by `setInterval`.
+If you're curious, both `setInterval` and `setTimeout` run the inner function on the global scope, which means `this` is the same as `global`.

 Now let's try this with a fat arrow function: